KyryloKuzyk/PrimeTween/README.md

 // Rotate 'transform' from the current rotation to (0, 90, 0) in 1 second
 Tween.Rotation(transform, endValue: Quaternion.Euler(0, 90, 0), duration: 1);

-// Rotate 'transform' around y axis by 360 degrees in 1 second Tween.EulerAngles(transform, startValue: Vector3.zero, endValue: new Vector3(0, 360), duration: 1);
+// Rotate 'transform' around the y-axis by 360 degrees in 1 second Tween.EulerAngles(transform, startValue: Vector3.zero, endValue: new Vector3(0, 360), duration: 1);

-// Shake camera with a frequency of 10 shakes per second, magnitude of 0.1 meters on the y axis, for the duration of 1 second Tween.ShakeLocalPosition(Camera.main.transform, frequency: 10, strength: new Vector3(0, 0.1f), duration: 1);
+// Shake camera with a frequency of 10 shakes per second, magnitude of 0.1 meters on the y-axis, for the duration of 1 second Tween.ShakeLocalPosition(Camera.main.transform, frequency: 10, strength: new Vector3(0, 0.1f), duration: 1);
 ```
 That's it!

-Simply type **`Tween.`** and let your IDE all supported animation.
-Out of the box, PrimeTween can animate almost everything: UI, materials, camera properties, transforms, audio, and what not.
+Simply type **`Tween.`** and let your IDE suggest all supported animations.
+Out of the box, PrimeTween can animate almost everything: UI, materials, camera properties, transforms, audio, and whatnot.

 Didn't find what you're looking for?
 No problem, use [`Tween.Custom()`](#custom-tweens) to animate **anything**.